This hearty Roasted Pumpkin Quinoa Salad is packed with flavor from sweet caramelized pumpkin, lime, and chili. Yum!

-There are few things I love more than roasted butternut pumpkin, otherwise known as squash to my Northern Hemisphere readers.
+There are few things I love more than roasted butternut pumpkin, otherwise known as butternut squash.

-Once roasted, butternut pumpkin becomes sweeter, tender, and almost caramelised on the edges.
+Once roasted, butternut pumpkin becomes sweeter, tender, and almost caramelized on the edges.
 Paired with lime zest and juice, as well as chili it is an amazing combination.

-Anna's recipe uses a combination of pumpkin, lime, chilli and dukkah, which I absolutely love.
-However I like to bulk it up a little and transform it into a substantial salad with the addition of quinoa, herbs and lightly toasted sunflower seeds.
+Anna's recipe uses a combination of pumpkin, lime, chili and dukkah, which I absolutely love.
+However I wanted a heartier dish, so I decided to bulk it up with the addition of quinoa, herbs and lightly toasted sunflower seeds.